 Book buyers are no exception to the rule that everyone loves a bargain.
 But as the Fairtrade movement has shown, a good deal for the consumer can add up to a poor deal for the producer.
-Authors want their books to reach as many readers as possible – and there is plenty of evidence to show how this can benefit individuals and wider society – but authors also need (and deserve) to be paid.
+Authors want their books to reach as many readers as possible, but they also need (and deserve) to be paid.
 As ALCS’ 2018 survey showed, the average income of an author is just £10,500.

-Publishers and authors do not control the price at which a retailer sells books, even though a very low selling price could have a negative impact on the rest of the market.
-However, a reader’s buying choices can have a considerable influence on retailers, and on author incomes.
+Publishers and authors do not control the price at which retailers sell books.
+However, a reader’s buying choices can have a considerable influence on retailers’ prices and therefore author incomes.